Anti-encroachment drive by Delhi civic bodies spark protest, AAP MLA Amanatullah Khan detained | Headlines

 Civic authorities on Thursday carried out anti-encroachment drives in various parts of Delhi that sparked violent protests in the Madanpur Khadar area where the locals claimed that legal structures were bulldozed.

-According to the police, the locals in southest Delhi's Madanpur Khadar tried to stop the bulldozers and pelted stones at security personnel but were chased away.
+According to the police, the locals in southeast Delhi's Madanpur Khadar tried to stop the bulldozers and pelted stones at security personnel but were chased away.

 AAP MLA Amanatullah Khan, who was a part of a protest in Madanpur Khadar, has been detained along with others, police officials said.